boukhezzar/boubekeur/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Urban Logistics
-  - Multimodal logistics
+  - Multimodal transportation
   - Behavioral mobility
-  - Transportation infrastructure
+  - Urban freight planning
 # Education to show in About widget
 education:
   courses: